 The complete Hubble Ultra Deep Field 2014 is a composite of thousands of separate exposures, totaling over 2 million seconds (23 days, 3.5 hours) of observing time.

-Single-color near-infrared (0.85 micron) deep field images of Fornax from the Hubble Space Telescope: Joe DePasquale (STScI)
+Single-color near-infrared (0.85 micron) deep field images of Fornax: Joe DePasquale (STScI)

 - 2004 HUDF Credit: NASA, ESA, S. Beckwith, M. Stiavelli, A. Koekemoer (STScI), R. Thompson (University of Arizona), and the STScI HUDF Team